MislavJaksic/College-Labs/APR/README.md

 4) state transitions analysis: understand how solids and liquids can be simulated in an "engine".
 How to quickly calculate what will physically happen.
 5) error analysis: problems occur if the mistake has compounded.
 Kahn's algorithm.
 6) algorithm complexity: a well known subject.

+### Labs

+Tasks which I had to solve to pass the course.

+### Lectures

+A collection of notes I made during the lecture.
+The lectures are in Croatian and so are the notes.